codeforsanjose/SJPL-MealTally/README.md

 4. Move the index.html into public/ `mv index.html public/index.html`

-5. Start the web app in another tab: `<get the uri from a project member in slack group> nodemon server.js`
+5. Start the web app in another tab: `node server.js`

 6. Open `localhost:8080` (or whichever port is specified in the Ionic tab)  to enter from the web app's Home page.